-Our business grew year over year as evidenced by our increases in revenue, gross profit and income from operations.
-Contributing to the year over year increases in revenue were increases in revenue from new seat licenses, maintenance revenue, revenue for most of our major products, all of our reportable segments, and all of our geographic areas during three months ended April 30, 2011 as compared to the same period in the prior fiscal year.
+In the three months ended April 30, 2012, our business grew year over year as evidenced by our increases in revenue, gross profit and income from operations.
+Contributing to the year over year increases in revenue were increases in revenue from new seat license revenue and maintenance revenue.
+In addition, we experienced increases in revenue for most of our major products and reportable segments, and all of our major geographic areas during three months ended April 30, 2012 as compared to the same period in the prior fiscal year.
 The reasons for these increases are discussed below under the heading "Results of Operations."
 In addition, we continued to control our operating costs, which led to year over year improvements in profitability.
-The 55% increase in income from operations in the three months ended April 30, 2011, as compared to the same period in the prior fiscal year, was due to the increase in our net revenue, while holding the growth of operating expenses.
-The majority of our costs are relatively fixed in the short term as they relate primarily to our workforce.
+The 20% increase in income from operations in the three months ended April 30, 2012 as compared to the same periods in the prior fiscal year, was due to the increase in our net revenue, while controlling the growth of operating expenses.

-Our total operating margin increased from \$50.8 million, or 11% of revenue during the three months ended April 30, 2010 to \$78.6 million, or 15% of revenue during the three months ended April 30, 2011.
+Our total operating margin increased as a percentage of revenue from 15% for the three months ended April 30, 2011 to 16% during the three months ended April 30, 2012.
 The increase in our operating margin was primarily because net revenue increased at a faster rate than the increase in our costs due to proportionally less spending per revenue dollar earned.
-Net revenue increased \$53.7 million or 11% for the three months ended April 30, 2011, as compared to the same period in the prior fiscal year, while our operating expenses increased \$22.6 million, or 6% for the three months ended April 30, 2011.
-The 6% increase in operating expenses in the three months ended April 30, 2011, as compared to the three months ended April 30, 2010 was due to an increase in salaries and benefits due to increased headcount and the return of employee costs which were temporarily suppressed in the prior year such as salary reductions, employee incentives and mandatory vacation, and other costs associated with higher revenue.
-These increases were partially offset by the decrease in restructuring charges of \$7.1 million.
+Net revenue increased \$60.3 million or 11% for the three months ended April 30, 2012, as compared to the same period in the prior fiscal year, while our operating expenses increased \$40.7 million, or 10% for the three months ended April 30, 2012.
+The 10% increase in operating expenses in the three months ended April 30, 2012, as compared to the three months ended April 30, 2011 was due to an increase in salaries and benefits due to increased headcount and merit increases.

-We generate a majority of our revenue in the U.S., Japan, Germany, the United Kingdom and France.
+We generate a majority of our revenue in the U.S., Japan, Germany, France, and Canada.
 Included in the overall increase in revenue were impacts associated with foreign currency.
-Our revenue benefited from foreign exchange rate changes during the three months ended April 30, 2011, as compared to the same period in the prior fiscal year.
-Had applicable exchange rates from the three months ended April 30, 2010 been in effect during the three months ended April 30, 2011 and had we excluded foreign exchange hedge gains and losses from the three months ended April 30, 2011, ("on a constant currency basis"), net revenue would have increased 11% compared to the same period in the prior fiscal year.
-During the three months ended April 30, 2011, total spend, defined as cost of revenue plus operating expenses, increased 6% compared to the same period in the prior fiscal year as reported and increased 4% on a constant currency basis.
+Our revenue benefited from foreign exchange rate changes during the three months ended April 30, 2012, as compared to the same period in the prior fiscal year.
+During the three months ended April 30, 2012, net revenue increased 11% compared to the same period in the prior fiscal year; had applicable exchange rates from the three months ended April 30, 2011 been in effect during the three months ended April 30, 2012, and had we excluded foreign exchange hedge gains and losses from the three months ended April 30, 2012 and 2011 ("on a constant currency basis"), net revenue would have increased 9% respectively, compared to the same period in the prior fiscal year.
+During the three months ended April 30, 2012, total spend, defined as cost of revenue plus operating expenses, increased 10% compared to the same period in the prior fiscal year as reported and increased 10% on a constant currency basis.
 Changes in the value of the U.S. dollar may have a significant effect on net revenue, total spend and income from operations in future periods.
 We use foreign currency contracts to reduce the exchange rate effect on a portion of the net revenue of certain anticipated transactions, but do not attempt to completely mitigate the impact of fluctuation of such foreign currency against the U.S. dollar.